ipenas-cl/Tempo-Lang/docs/language/philosophy/TEMPO_PHILOSOPHY.md

 ---

-**"In Tempo, we don't chase performance at the cost of correctness.**
+**"In Chronos, we don't chase performance at the cost of correctness.**
 **We achieve performance through correctness."**

-*The three notes of Tempo - Security, Stability, and Performance -*
+*The three notes of Chronos - Security, Stability, and Performance -*
 *create a harmony that resonates with determinism.*

 *Ignacio Peña Sepúlveda*